Rocket companies

 • What first-time vs. return users need to understand earn activities

-• What the threshold of cognitive overload on the "Earn" page is
+• What the threshold of cognitive overload is

 Usability Test